Mansi168/OpenQuest-DiscordBot/README.md

 ## Problem Statement

-Scaler frequently hosts challenges on its Discord server, where participants need to post their daily progress on Discord and/or share it on Twitter or LinkedIn.
-The current manual verification process is time-consuming for admins and Scaler stars.
+If you are hosting challenges on Discord server, where participants need to post their daily progress on Discord and/or share it on Twitter or LinkedIn.
+The current manual verification process is time-consuming for admins.
 It's time to make the verification process faster and more efficient using a Discord bot.

-**Important Note:** This problem statement is open-ended, allowing you to innovate and create a Discord bot that utilizes the Discord API to automate various verification tasks.

 ## Features and Ideas